Spirou (magazine)

-Spirou (Le Journal de Spirou) is a weekly Franco-Belgian comics magazine published by the Dupuis company since April 21, 1938.
-It's an anthology magazine with new features appearing regularly, containing a mix of short humor strips and serialized features, of which the most popular series would be collected as albums by Dupuis afterwards.
+Spirou (Le Journal de Spirou) is a weekly Belgian comics magazine published by the Dupuis company since April 21, 1938.
+It is an anthology magazine with new features appearing regularly, containing a mix of short humor strips and serialized features, of which the most popular series would be collected as albums by Dupuis afterwards.

 History

 Creation

 With the success of the weekly magazine Le Journal de Mickey in France, and the popularity of the weekly Adventures of Tintin in Le Petit Vingtième, many new comic magazines or youth magazines with comics appeared in France and Belgium in the second half of the 1930s.
 In 1936, the experienced publisher Jean Dupuis put his sons Paul and the 19-year-old Charles in charge of a new magazine aimed at the juvenile market.

 First appearing 21 April 1938, it was a large format magazine, available only in French and only in Wallonia.
-It was an eight-page weekly comics magazine composed of a mixture of short stories and gags, serial comics and short articles.
+It was a sixteen-page weekly comics magazine composed of a mixture of short stories and gags, serial comics and short articles.
 It introduced two new comics, the eponymous Spirou drawn by the young Frenchman Rob-Vel, and Les Aventures de Tif (later to become Tif et Tondu) written and drawn by Fernand Dineur, and printed American comics such as Superman, Red Ryder and Brick Bradford.
 On 27 October 1938 the Flemish edition named Robbedoes appeared as well.